Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 Picture courtesy of PR Times

-Hana Langue is sold at Amidaike Daikoku stores, Gift Kiosk, and Grand Kiosk inside the ticket gates of Shin-Osaka Station, and at Osaka Station.
+You can find Hana Langue at Amidaike Daikoku stores, as well as the Gift Kiosk and Grand Kiosk located inside the ticket gates at Shin-Osaka Station and Osaka Station.

 Baton d'or